wtcoin/docs-1/README.md

 Found an error or bug?
 --------------------

 Just [submit a issue](https://github.com/blockcypher/docs/issues).
-And, of course, feel free to submit pull requests with bug fixes or proposed changes.
+And, of course, feel free to submit Pull Requests with bug fixes or proposed changes.

 Special Thanks
 --------------------